pastthepixels/InfiniteShooter/README.md

 # Contributing
 You actually want to contribute to InfiniteShooter?
 It'll be great to have you!
 Only thing is I only have experience to create repositories to store my software and I've never had any experience with contributing with others!
-If you have an idea, please contact me (my address is somewhere in my GitHub profile) and let me know!
+If you have any idea on how this works, please contact me (my address is somewhere in my GitHub profile) and let me know!

 # Table of contents
 > What is this? --> This is a way to naviagate `./InfiniteShooter/game.py`.
 Simply hit <kbd>Ctrl</kbd> + <kbd>F</kbd> and type in `loc:` followed by the location number to reach different locations.
 I hope this can be simplified in the future through the use of some kind of bookmarking.